Hollywood Tower

 Hollywood Tower, originally known as La Belle Tour, is a large apartment building in Hollywood, Los Angeles, California.
-The tower, built in 1929, was a popular residence for entertainment industry employees for many years and has often been cited as the inspiration for Disney's Twilight Zone Tower of Terror attractions.
+The tower, built in 1929, was a popular residence for entertainment industry employees for many years and has often been cited as the inspiration for Disney's The Twilight Zone Tower of Terror attractions.
 The real-life Hollywood Tower was listed in the National Register of Historic Places in 1988.

 Sophisticated living in Hollywood's "Golden Age"

 The V-shaped building, designed by architects Cramer & Wise in a faux French Normandy style, was built in 1929.
 At the time, it was a Class A building with more than 50 apartments, with three penthouse units, a subterranean garage, and private and public roof gardens.
 Located in the heart of Hollywood, the tower became a favorite place of residence for entertainment industry employees.
 A plaque by the front door reads: "Hollywood Tower.
 1929.
 Sophisticated living for film luminaries during the 'Golden Age' of Hollywood."
 Actor George Raft owned an interest in the building and lived there for a time.
 In her novel Stormy Weather, Paula L. Woods wrote: "Hollywood Tower was a seven-story, indecisive gray building at the corner of Franklin and Vista Del Mar in Hollywood.
 The faux French Normandy apartment building was so old it probably had a view of the sea when it was built [...]
 Hollywood Tower, though, was a last vestige of an earlier era.
 You could tell by the way the planting in the front was kept neatly trimmed and the lobby smelled Spic-and-Span clean."

 The building directly abuts the Hollywood Freeway, and its neon "HOLLYWOOD TOWER" sign looking directly over the northbound freeway is a Hollywood landmark.
 Hollywood historian Marc Wanamaker said, "It has been a major landmark since it was built.
 Even before the freeway, it was a landmark on that hill."